JoseETeixeira/FastDMM-2.0/README.md

 - Requires no external dependencies!
 Just run a single `.jar` file!
 - Random tile placement tool (% chance of spawning)
 - Adjacent tiles (place tiles that complete each other)!
 Right click a node in the Object tab and select "Adjacent Tiles"
+- Prefabs; Quickly define a prefab (think map pieces) and paint it wherever

 # Requirements